-The Indian Journal of Endocrine Surgery and Research is a scientific medical journal that is dedicated to the all authors interested in publishing their research work in Indian Journal of Endocrine Surgery and Research (IJESR) will need to submit their manuscripts for publication through a web-based manuscript tracking system.
-The authors can submit new manuscript; revise their existing manuscripts, upload required documents and as well track the status of their manuscripts through this platform.
+All authors interested in publishing their research work in Indian Journal of Endocrine Surgery and Research will need to submit their manuscripts for publication through a web-based manuscript tracking system.
+The authors can submit new manuscript; revise their existing manuscripts, upload other required documents.
+They can as well track the status of their manuscripts, which are already submitted.
 This system helps the editorial office to communicate with the associate editors, reviewers and thus manage the peer review process.
+The same system is used for communication with authors.
 Please go to https://manuscript.scriptorszone.com/ and register yourself (if first time user) to submit the manuscripts.

 Authors should note: